-The largest differences between Alternatives 1, $\underline{2}$ , and 3 and the NAA means were 5% increases in WUA for October of Dry Water Years under Alternatives 1A, 1B, and 2.
+The largest differences between Alternatives 1, $\underline{2}$, and 3 and the NAA means were 5% increases in WUA for October of Dry Water Years under Alternatives 1A, 1B, and 2.
 Most differences for both runs are <2%.
-These results suggest that Alternatives 1, 2, and 3 have little effect on springrun or fall-run spawning WUA in the HFC of the Feather River compared to the NAA.
+These results suggest that Alternatives 1, 2, and 3 have little effect on springrun or fall-run spawning WUA in the HFC of the Feather River.